on all US orders over $99.

 The fear is palpable – and understandable – but is doing more harm than good to our immune health and the health of our communities.
 We’re on information overload and it’s causing panic, anxiety, and overwhelm among even those of us who are normally so calm.
 It’s time to restore our peace.
-So curl up on the couch with a warm cup of tea, and let’s go over what it takes to remain calm in the face of chaos.
+So, curl up on the couch with a warm cup of tea, and let’s go over how to remain calm in the midst of chaos.

 When your mind is racing, grounding helps you focus and stay calm.
 The amygdala is the part of your brain responsible for your emotions and fear response.
 As soon as you have a negative thought about a situation, it causes faster and more shallow breathing, increases your heart rate, and causes your muscles to tense up.
 Then it feeds off these changes and creates a vicious cycle where you become more and more anxious and feel overwhelmed by it all.

 Grounding breaks the cycle.
 If the weather permits where you live, take your shoes off and consciously push your feet down into the ground.
 As you breathe in, imagine the energy from the earth coming up into your body.
 As you breathe out, picture all the nervous energy from your mind draining down through your body and into the ground.
 Notice how each part of part of your body feels heavy as the nervous energy leaves and you relax.
 Notice how alive you feel as you draw up the energy from the earth.